vboyce/Maze/docs/install.md

 ./distract.py test_input.txt output_location.txt
 ```
 This may take a few minutes to run, but when it finishes you can check that the output file contains Maze materials for the input file.

+Trouble shooting notes:
+If you get an error about `'LSTM' object has no attribute '_flat_weights_names'` it means you need to downgrade torch to an older version (1.2 and 1.3.1 should work, 1.4 does not).
+If you get errors about `no such file or directory`, check that you ran set_up.py.
+(Note: if set_up.py isn't working, you can also manually download the files mentioned in set_up.py and move the to the appropriate locations.)